Back to National Guide

 How We Calculate

 Estimates are based on current carpenter and fencing contractor rates across metropolitan Melbourne, adjusted for material costs in VIC.
 All prices include GST.
 Figures cover standard residential timber fencing.
-Colorbond, aluminium, and masonry fencing are separate trades and not included.
+Colorbond, aluminium, pool fencing, and masonry walls are separate trades and may not be included.

 Know what you need?